LovepreetSinghGhuman/MLopsAutoencoder/README.txt

 - **Include links** to this repository and your demo video in your report.
 - **Screenshots:**
-  - Azure ML job runs, GitHub Actions pipeline, FastAPI docs, frontend UI, and Kubernetes resources.
+  - Azure ML job runs, GitHub Actions pipeline, FastAPI docs, frontend UI (with table), and Kubernetes resources.
 - **Explain:**
   - How microservices communicate (see diagram above).
-  - Any special Kubernetes setup or configuration.
+  - Any special Kubernetes setup or configuration (e.g., Ingress controller, ARM64 nodes).
   - Your CI/CD update strategy and why you chose it.
   - How you keep track of model versions (Azure ML registry).
 - **Reflection:**